bschulz81/AcceleratedLinearAlgebra/README.md

 # Version history

+### 25.04.2026
+Summa now works if C has multiple blocks per rank, on gpu and cpu.
+This required extensive modifications of ordinary summa.
+Added a vector scatterer.
+Added a matrix vector multiplier for gpu and cpu.
+Added a new interface for the policy classes of the scatterers, separated into mpi cart parameters and block policies, which helps to use the same communicator for scattering problems. fixed a problem in a test application due to a refractored constructor in the Datablock class

+Now the rest of the distributed blas functions are trivial to implement.

 ### 10.04.2026
 Added a Summa algorithm for matrices distributed with the message passing interface that works on GPU and CPU.